Are you pleased with your life?

 Your Ideal Day(s)

 Think of what your ideal day is like.
-Pick a day 5 or 10 years in the future, and imagine that you’ve achieved your vision.
+Pick a day five or ten years in the future, and imagine that you’ve achieved your vision.
 You’ve made it real.
 How does that feel?

 From when you wake up to when you go to sleep, what are you up to during the day?
 Be as detailed as you’d like.